Disclaimer

 - Add any regular monthly contributions you plan to make.

-- Enter the expected annual interest rate or return.
+- Enter the expected annual interest rate or return (7% is a common long-term stock market assumption).

 - Set the investment duration in years.

-- Choose how often interest compounds (monthly is common for savings).
+- Choose how often interest compounds (monthly is common for savings accounts; annually for some investments).

-- Click Calculate to see your wealth grow over time.
+- Click Calculate to see your wealth grow over time with a year-by-year breakdown.

 Why Use This Tool?